AlokRoyChatterjee/AWS-Ecommerce-Website/README.md

-## This AWS Ecommerce Website is a multi-tier ecommerce web application that uses React, HTML, typescript, and Javascript
+## This AWS Ecommerce Website is a multi-tier ecommerce web application was developed using React, HTML, typescript, and Javascript

 &nbsp;